gyuilLim/youtube-scene-search-with-text/README.md

 ## Usage

-I give you CLI that make it easy to execute.
+I give you CLI for making it easy to execute.

-CLI requires 5 aurguments.
+CLI requires 4 aurguments.

 * youtube video(str) : video that you want to find sepecific scenes.
 * text(str) : text that you want to search with in youtube video.